greenbes/best-practice-docs/engineering/best-practices-python.md

 - Use `pydantic` for dataclasses
 - Use `sqlalchemy` for database ORM
 - Use `appdirs` to locate OS-specific default directories
-- Use `cfg` to load configuration files
+- Use `config` to load configuration files

 ## Virtual Environments